What NOT To Buy Drummers For Christmas

 Do Buy: Moongel Damper Pads

 A quick Google search throws up hundreds of mugs featuring cringey drum-related slogans emblazoned across them.
 This will likely get relegated to the back of the kitchen cupboard after one cuppa, preventing any further embarrassment for all involved.
-And you don’t want to put a dampener on Christmas day after all.
+And you don’t want to put a dampener on Christmas day, after all…

 Moongel Damper Pads